-Keyword Description Units MOC COMMENT (See 6.3.4 for formatting rules.) n/a 0 CONJUNCTION_ID Originator's ID that uniquely identifies the conjunction to which the message refers, e.g. 20200610T10hz_SKYNET5B_GORIZONT9 (See 6.2.2.2 for formatting rules). n/a 0 TCA The date and time in UTC of the closest approach.
+Keyword Description Units MOC COMMENT (See 6.3.4 for formatting rules.) n/a 0 RELATIVE_DATA_WRT The object which the relative motion is measured with respect to. n/a 0 Value must be either OBJECT1 or OBJECT2.
+CONJUNCTION_ID Originator's ID that uniquely identifies the conjunction to which the message refers, e.g. 20200610T10hz_SKYNET5B_GORIZONT9 (See 6.2.2.2 for formatting rules). n/a 0 TCA The date and time in UTC of the closest approach.
 This time tag is also the epoch of the relative state vector, Object1 and Object2 state vectors, as well as the effective time of the covariance matrices for both Object1 and Object2.
-(See 6.3.2.9 for formatting rules.) n/a М MISS_DISTANCE The length of the relative position vector.
+(See 6.3.2.10 for formatting rules.) n/a M MISS_DISTANCE The length of the relative position vector.
 It indicates how close the two objects are at TCA.
 Data type = double. m M MAHALANOBIS_DISTANCE The length of the relative position vector, normalized to one-sigma dispersions of the combined error covariance in the direction of the relative position vector, as defined in informative annex F1.
 Data type = double. n/a 0 RELATIVE_SPEED The length of the relative velocity vector.
 It indicates how fast the two objects are moving relative to each other at TCA.
-Data type = double. m/s 0 RELATIVE_POSITION_R The radial component of Object2's position relative to the Object1 centered Radial, Transverse, and Normal (RTN) coordinate frame.
+Data type = double. m/s 0

+Keyword Description Units MOC RELATIVE_POSITION_R The radial component of the secondary object's position relative to the Object centered Radial, Transverse, and Normal (RTN) coordinate frame.
 (See annex F for definition.)
-Data type = double. m 0 RELATIVE_POSITION_T The transverse component of Object2's position relative to the Object1 centered RTN coordinate frame.
+Data type = double. m 0 RELATIVE_POSITION_T The transverse component of the secondary object's position relative to the Object centered RTN coordinate frame.
 (See annex F for definition.)
-Data type = double. m 0 RELATIVE_POSITION_N The normal component of Object2's position relative to the Object1 centered RTN coordinate frame.
+Data type = double. m 0 RELATIVE_POSITION_N The normal component of the secondary object's position relative to the Object centered RTN coordinate frame.
 (See annex F for definition.)
-Data type = double. m 0

-Keyword Description Units MOC RELATIVE_VELOCITY_R The radial component of Object2's velocity relative to the Object1 centered RTN coordinate frame.
+Data type = double. m 0 RELATIVE_VELOCITY_R The radial component of the secondary object's velocity relative to the Object centered RTN coordinate frame.
 (See annex F for definition.)
-Data type = double. m/s 0 RELATIVE_VELOCITY_T The transverse component of Object2's velocity relative to the Object1 centered RTN coordinate frame.
+Data type = double. m/s 0 RELATIVE_VELOCITY_T The transverse component of the secondary object's velocity relative to the Object centered RTN coordinate frame.
 (See annex F for definition.)
-Data type = double. m/s 0 RELATIVE_VELOCITY_N The normal component of Object2's velocity relative to the Object1 centered RTN coordinate frame.
+Data type = double. m/s 0 RELATIVE_VELOCITY_N The normal component of the secondary object's velocity relative to the Object centered RTN coordinate frame.
 (See annex F for definition.)
-Data type = double. m/s 0 APPROACH_ANGLE The angle between the inertial velocity vector of Object1 and the relative velocity vector of Object2 with respect to Object1 in the inertial frame 0 degrees reflects "overtaking" and 180 degrees reflects "head-on" condition. deg 0 START_SCREEN_PERIOD The start time in UTC of the screening period for the conjunction assessment.
-(See 6.3.2.9 for formatting rules.) n/a 0 STOP_SCREEN_PERIOD The stop time in UTC of the screening period for the conjunction assessment.
-(See 6.3.2.9 for formatting rules.) n/a 0 SCREEN_TYPE The type of screening to be used.
+Data type = double. m/s 0 APPROACH_ANGLE The angle between the inertial velocity vector of Object and the relative velocity vector of the secondary object with respect to Object in the inertial frame.
+0 degrees reflects "overtaking" and 180 degrees reflects "head-on" condition. deg 0 START_SCREEN_PERIOD The start time in UTC of the screening period for the conjunction assessment.
+(See 6.3.2.10 for formatting rules.) n/a 0 STOP_SCREEN_PERIOD The stop time in UTC of the screening period for the conjunction assessment.
+(See 6.3.2.10 for formatting rules.) n/a 0 SCREEN_TYPE The type of screening to be used.
 The value(s) can be any combination of the following: {SHAPE, PC, PC_MAX} as comma delimited values.
-For collision probability (PC) or maximum collision probability (PC_MAX) screening, estimated collision probability values are compared against the specified n/a 0 SCREEN_VOLUME_SHAPE SCREEN_PC_THRESHOLD.
-The type of screening metric or algorithm used, to include SPHERE, ELLIPSOID, or BOX.
-(Condition: Mandatory if SCREEN_TYPE = SHAPE) n/a С SCREEN_VOLUME_RADIUS The radius of the screening volume.
-Data type = double.
-(Condition: Mandatory if SCREEN_VOLUME_SHAPE = SPHERE) m С SCREEN_VOLUME_FRAME Name of the Object1 centered reference frame in which the screening volume data are given.
-Available options are RTN and Transverse, Velocity, and Normal (TVN).
+For collision probability (PC) or maximum collision probability (PC_MAX) screening, estimated collision probability values are compared against the specified SCREEN_PC_THRESHOLD. n/a 0 SCREEN_VOLUME_FRAME Name of the Object centered reference frame in which the screening volume data are given.
+Available options are RTN and TVN (Transverse, Velocity, and Normal).
 (Condition: Mandatory if SCREEN_VOLUME_SHAPE = ELLIPSOID or BOX) n/a С